aws/aws-app-mesh-examples/walkthroughs/howto-ecs-basics/README.md

 ## Overview
 This tutorial provides a walkthrough of the basics of App Mesh service.
-This interactive tutorial will let you progress from an existing simple microservices application running in Fargate using ALB to adopting Envoy service mesh powered by App Mesh.
+This interactive tutorial will let you progress from an existing simple microservices application running in ECS with Fargate using ALB to adopting Envoy service mesh powered by App Mesh.
 Using this tutorial you can learn to:

 1. Migrate an existing backend service sitting behind an internal ALB to Cloud Map service discovery.
-Along the way you will learn about Cloud Map's HttpNamespace, and how Fargate service integrates with Cloud Map service discovery.
+Along the way you will learn about Cloud Map's HttpNamespace, and how ECS service integrates with Cloud Map service discovery.
 2. Adopt App Mesh for service to service communication via Envoy proxy.
 This will build on Cloud Map service discovery integration.

 ## Bootstrap